-Paul serves as the Director of Opera Theatre at the University of Alabama, and he is the Artistic Director of the Druid City Opera Workshop.
-His work with the UA Opera Theatre has won prizes at the National Opera Association’s Collegiate Opera Scenes Competition and Opera Production Competition, and that group’s outreach work in conjunction with National Opera Week has caught the attention of Opera America.
-He is currently the immediate Past-President of the National Opera Association (NOA).
+Paul serves as the Director of Opera Theatre at the University of Alabama, and he is the Artistic Director of the Druid City Opera.
+His work with the UA Opera Theatre has won prizes at the National Opera Association’s Collegiate Opera Scenes Competition and Opera Production Competition, including a First Place win for their production of Tobias Picker’s Thérèse Raquin in 2022.
+The group’s outreach work in conjunction with National Opera Week has caught the attention of Opera America.
+Paul is a Past-President of the National Opera Association (NOA) and is still active in the organization as a consultant and mentor to younger directors and teachers.